Canon 1D vs Nikon D90

 Feature comparison: Canon 1D vs Nikon D90

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The 1D and the D90 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 1D offers a wider field of view (100%) than the one in the D90 (96%), so that a larger proportion of the captured image is visible in the finder.
+On the other hand, the viewfinder of the D90 has a higher magnification (0.63x vs 0.55x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D and Nikon D90 along with similar information for a selection of comparators.

 One difference between the cameras concerns the presence of an on-board flash.
 The D90 has one, while the 1D does not.
 While the built-in flash of the D90 is not very powerful, it can at times be useful as a fill-in light.